Henry Edwards (entomologist): Early career

 The first Australian stage appearance by Edwards was with George Selth Coppin's company at the Queen's Theatre in Melbourne.
 Later, he joined Gustavus Vaughan Brooke's theatrical group.
 The part of Petruchio, the male lead in Shakespeare's The Taming of the Shrew, was filled by Edwards at the Princess's Theatre in Sydney in November 1859, playing opposite tragedian Avonia Jones as Katharine.
 In December that year Brooke retired from management, yielding the reins of his company to the team of Edwards and George Fawcett Rowe, English actor and playwright.
 Brooke continued to act under Edwards and Rowe: his starring performance in April 1860 as Louis XI in Dion Boucicault's play of the same name was a stirring portrayal that Edwards, playing Jacques d'Armagnac, Duke of Nemours, recalled vividly for the rest of his life.
 Sharing the stage again in August, Brooke and Edwards were well received in their portrayal of twin brothers in a production of Shakespeare's The Comedy of Errors in Melbourne, the first Australian mounting of that work.
 As a twist to pique public interest, Edwards and Brooke exchanged roles after two weeks' run.
-However, not all of Edwards' performances were successful: his turn at Angelo in Shakespeare's Measure for Measure was called "invertebrate" by drama critic William John Lawrence; in Lawrence's estimation, Edwards and his fellow actors paled against the powerful performance of Avonia Jones as Isabella.
+However, not all of Edwards's performances were successful: his turn at Angelo in Shakespeare's Measure for Measure was called "invertebrate" by drama critic William John Lawrence; in Lawrence's estimation, Edwards and his fellow actors paled against the powerful performance of Avonia Jones as Isabella.

 The renowned entomologist and collector William Sharp Macleay was sought out by Edwards whenever his stage appearances took him to Sydney.
 Beginning in 1858, Macleay mentored Edwards and encouraged him to search for more insect specimens when his theatre obligations allowed.
 Robust and adventuresome, Edwards occasionally trekked out into the wilds of Australia on the hunt for insects.
 While in Sydney, Edwards went up two times in a hot air balloon as a favour to George Coppin, narrowly avoiding severe injury or death in the first ascent.
-Edwards' further travels included New Zealand, Peru, Panama and Mexico in pursuit of insects and dramatic roles.
+Edwards's further travels included New Zealand, Peru, Panama and Mexico in pursuit of insects and dramatic roles.